ruboto/ruboto-irb/index.md

 # Ruboto--Ruby on Android

-By the end of the summer, we hope to release a solution allowing you to write full Android apps in Ruby more easily than you currently can in Java.

-Currently, we have an IRB app that also allows for scripts that interface with the Android API.
-Check it out [on GitHub](http://github.com/ruboto/ruboto-irb/).
+Currently, we have 2 offerings:

+* an IRB app that also allows for scripts that interface with the Android API.
+Check it out [on GitHub](http://github.com/ruboto/ruboto-irb/)
+* a framework for writing full apps in Ruby, also housed [on GitHub](http://github.com/ruboto/ruboto-core/)

-To keep up with our progress or ask questions, join [the mailing list](http://groups.google.com/group/ruboto)
+To keep up with our progress or ask questions, join [the mailing list](http://groups.google.com/group/ruboto) or hop into #ruboto on Freenode.

 ![Robot](/ruboto.png)